Last reviewed: 2026-04-12

 Before bed

 Kp above 4?
 Take precautions.
 Dim lights early, skip caffeine, keep the room extra cool and dark.
 The electromagnetic environment may make falling asleep harder than usual.
+The sleep guide covers this in detail.

 On weird days